Day 3 – The Celestial Choir of Thrones – St. Michael and the Holy Angels Novena

 Excerpt from THE JERUSALEM BIBLE, copyright (c) 1966 by Darton, Longman & Todd, Ltd. and Doubleday, a division of Penguin Random House, Inc. Reprinted by Permission.

-Friday of the Twelfth Week of Ordinary Time – A Time of Lectio Divina for the Discerning Heart Podcast
+Monday of the Twenty-Fourth Week in Ordinary Time – A Time of Lectio Divina for the Discerning Heart Podcast

 As you begin, take a deep breath and exhale slowly.
 For at least the next few moments, surrender all the cares and concerns of this day to the Lord.